CSE237-SP24/project-alex-jared-ina/README.md

 Our Menu interaction with users is still buggy in many cases and will be fixed

 ## What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)

+# Iteration 2

+## What user stories were completed this iteration?
+### The bulk of our work this iteration was focused around the implementation of User logins
+#### This included the following stories:
+- System should be able to store many users
+- Users should have a username and password
+- Users should access all their accounts after logging in

+All of this work was done in a singular branch due to the intertwined nature of these individual stories This work included a major refactoring of our entire code and the creation of a new User class Instead of all accounts being stored in one storage map structure they are now stored in an individual map for each user This change in storage method lead to changes (ranging from one line to nearly remaking the method) throughout our menu class

+### We also tackled changes from our Iteraiton 1 feedback mainly focused around refactoring and testing
+These changes included new tests due to the new implementation of our user storage and refactoring our main switch case method that deals with account interation

+### We also added balance viewing as an option of account interation
+Self explanatory

+## What user stories do you intend to complete next iteration?
+We currently have all of our user stories completed and will work to brainstorm new functionality for the next iteration.

+## Is there anything that you implemented but doesn't currently work?
+Everything implemented currently is functional however we need to finish polishing up the tests.